FSPGrowth

 Attributes:

-Input file name or path of the input file
+Input file name/path of the transactional database.

-Neighbourhood file name or path of the neighbourhood file
+Input file name/path of the neighbourhood file.

 finalPatternsdict

-To record the start time of the mining process
+Start time of the mining process.

-To record the completion time of the mining process
+Completion time of the mining process.

 memoryUSSfloat